permutationlock/simple_web_game_server/examples/tic_tac_toe/README.md

 contains a [React](https://reactjs.org/)
-client and [Express.js](https://expressjs.com/) web server to serve the frontend for the Tic Tac Toe app, issue JWTs for the matchmaker, verify JWTs for game results, as well as some other features.
+client and [Express.js](https://expressjs.com/) web server to serve the frontend for the Tic Tac Toe app, issue JWTs for the matchmaker, verify JWTs for game results, and run a few other features.

-Because this app uses TLS for the HTTPS and WSS protocols, you must have an authorized certificate for the domain name where you server the application.
+Because this app uses TLS for the HTTPS and WSS protocols, you must have an authorized certificate for the domain name where you serve the application.
 To achieve this for localhost I recommend installing [mkcert](https://github.com/FiloSottile/mkcert).
 Then you can generate the certificate key pair: